cfw-guide/dsi.cfw.guide/_pages/en_US/sd-card-setup.md

 ### Section II - Checking for errors
 1. Go to the properties window of your SD card
   - `Windows Explorer` -> `This PC` -> Right click your SD card -> `Properties`
-1. In the tools tab, Select "Check Now"
+1. In the tools tab, Select `Check Now`
-1. Check both "Automatically fix file system errors" and "Scan for and attempt recovery of bad sectors"
+1. Check both `Automatically fix file system errors` and `Scan for and attempt recovery of bad sectors`
 1. Start the checking process

 This will scan the SD card and correct any errors it finds